Testosterone levels in men have been falling over the last 20 or so years.

 Why Have Testosterone Levels Been Decreasing Lately?

 As we mentioned above, testosterone levels have been dropping as a whole for men in the U.S. over the last few decades, but the issue isn’t just limited to those in America.
-Another clinical study also revealed that the same phenomenon is occurring in Danish men as well.
+A study from Copenhagen University Hospital also revealed that the same phenomenon is occurring in Danish men as well.

 So, what exactly is causing this drop-off?
 As of right now, scientists aren’t entirely sure.